spollard/josh-works.github.io/_pages/stripe-0auth-page-has-surprising-oversite.md

 And that "measurable improvement" can be life and death with someone who has little enough margin in their life.

-Quoting from your [remote hub one year] piece:
+Quoting from Jay Shirley in [Stripe's remote engineering hub, one year in](https://stripe.com/blog/remote-hub-one-year):

 > ...
 We now refer to non-card payment options as “local payment methods”.
 This distinction recognizes and reminds us that while commerce is global, **the experience is local**.

-You care about the experience of individuals "at the margin".
-They are not many, but that does not mean their experience is less important to Stripe.
-In many ways, I believe, Stripe cares particularly deeply about the experience of those individuals.
+The words I often hear you say translate to "Stripe cares about the experience of individuals _at the margins_, individuals many other organizations completely ignore."

 Easy example, quoting Patric Collison's comment [on this Hacker News thread](https://news.ycombinator.com/item?id=22936818)